 |Day 16||Bunbury to Perth|

 This is one road trip where you will struggle to get lost.
-The main road out of Adelaide is well signed and from there, you have just one choice across the Nullarbor Plain.
+The main road north out of Adelaide to Port Wakefield and Port Augusta is well signed.
+From there, you go west towards the Nullarbor Plain.
 We suggest taking the coast drive to Perth in southwest WA rather than the inland route.
-It is a longer route but there is so much to see along the coast between Albany and Bunbury, we think it is the better option.
+It is a longer but there is so much to see along the coast between Albany and Bunbury, we think it is the better option.
 Perhaps you can save up the drive through the Wheatbelt region for the return trip.

 Adelaide to Melrose